ARNAVbot/iOS-Coordinator-Demo/README.md

 Check class MainTabBarControllerViewController .
 This class is also set as the starting class in AppDelegate by setting->  window?.rootViewController = MainTabBarControllerViewController()

+There is another way of navigation using closures with coordinators.
+For that see the above linked video from 14:20